scottjpark/tuesday/README.md

 - Commit/Merge latest changes.
 - Ensure requirements.txt is up to date.
-- If changes were made in the frontend, run 'npm build' in the frontend.
+- If changes were made in the frontend, run 'npm run build' in the frontend.

 1. Install Railway CLI (https://docs.railway.app/develop/cli).
 2. Run 'railway up' in the terminal.